 CAN I USE FROZEN GRATED ZUCCHINI TO MAKE ZUCCHINI BREAD?

-Yes you can use frozen grated zucchini to make zucchini bread.
+Yes, you can use frozen grated zucchini to make zucchini bread.
 Just defrost it, then squeeze out as much water as you can before mixing it in.
 Personally, I’m not a fan of how frozen zucchini tastes, so I like to bake several loaves of bread, then after cooling completely, I wrap them in plastic wrap and freeze them in a ziplock bag until we’re ready to eat it.

-HOW TO MAKE THE BEST QUICK BREADS
+HOW TO MAKE THE BEST QUICK BREAD

 There are a couple of tips that will help you to get the perfect pineapple quick bread every time!